 Conversion to Local Currency

 Usually prebooking for 20Kg may cost 1400Rs(20$) whereas every extra kg at the airport may cost you as high as 750-1000RS (10-15$).
-This may not be required if you are flying business class or a full service airline like Emirates / Air India.
-Even JetAiways for that matter offer only 15 kg in many routes, so it may never be enough .
+This may not be required if you are flying business class or a full service airline.

 Planning a tentative Itinerary

 There are three versions of travelling to a new place.
-First option is you opt for a travel package who takes you on guided tours on fixed dates at fixed times with no flexibility.
-Second option is where you decide where to go only after landing at the airport and check in to the hotel.
-This can be done if you are on a leisure / relaxation trip and don’t want anything to do in a hurried manner.
+First option is a travel package, who takes you on guided tours at fixed times with no flexibility.
+Second option is you decide where to go, only after landing at the airport and check in to the hotel.
+This can be done if you are on a leisure trip and don’t want to pack your schedule.
 Third option is to have a tentative itinerary with you and then do so accordingly on your own.
 I’d always recommend the third option primarily because it helps to avoid any contigencies.
-For example if you are heading to Paris and decided to go to the Louvre, it helps to pre-book an appointment to save atleast 2-3 hours minimum on the queue.
+Eg. if you are visiting the Louvre (in a Paris trip), it helps to pre-book to save atleast 2-3 hours

 Also a tentative itinerary helps to cover most places and you don’t get to miss out on anything important while you travel on random directions.